Denno89/Basic-Macropad-9x9/README.md

 # Basic macropad w Arduino
-This 3x3 macropad was built to keep my most used Fusion 360 shortcuts within easy reach.
-The rotary encoder is programmed to control zoom in and out, while its push-button function is set to "undo" (CTRL+Z).
+I built this 9x9 macropad as a simple DIY project to keep my most-used Fusion 360 shortcuts easily accessible.
+The rotary encoder is programmed to control zoom in and out, while pressing it acts as an "undo" function (CTRL+Z).
-This is not the final version.
-I'm already planning an upgraded model with more keys and multiple profiles but this prototype has already proven to be very useful in my personal projects.
-No custom PCB was used in this build.
-All switches are wired directly to an Arduino, as shown in the photo below.
-The enclosure was fully designed and 3D printed by me, and it can be found here: (add link)
+No PCB was used in this build — all switches are wired directly to the Arduino, as shown in the photo below.
+The enclosure for the electronics was fully designed and 3D printed by me.
+You can find the STL files here: (insert link).
+Above, you'll find two Arduino code files.
+These are two completely different sketches:
+- One allows you to map standard keyboard characters (alphanumeric keys).

+- The other supports keyboard shortcuts, in case you need more advanced macro functionality.

 # Components:
 - 1x Arduino Pro Micro